LeaderBoard Spot

 What To Do

-Belfast is best seen on foot, with several organized walking tours to choose from, taking in the city's history, pubs, sights, and pubs.
+Belfast is best seen on foot, with several organized walking tours to choose from, taking in the city's history, pubs, and sights.
 Gaelic football, hurling, soccer and rugby will get you on the green and keep your cheeks rosy.

 What To See